Symbolic Learning of Interpretable Reduced-Order Models for Jumping Quadruped Robots: Results

-We initially explored a two-dimensional latent model for the synchronized jumping.
-Fig.~\ref{fig:2d_enc} visualizes the transposed weight matrix $\mathbf{W}_\mathrm{e}^\mathrm{T}$ of the trained encoder, indicating that the (learned) latent dimensions primarily correspond to the robot's body center positions in the $x$ and $z$ coordinates.
+We initially explored a two-dimensional latent model for the pronking.
+Fig.~\ref{fig:2d_enc} visualizes the transposed weight matrix $\mathbf{W}_\mathrm{e}^\mathrm{T}$ of the trained encoder, indicating that the latent dimensions primarily correspond to the CoM positions in the $x$ and $z$ coordinates.

 The learned equations of motion in the latent space for the contact and flight phases, respectively, are

 and